Conforto/Projeto_CRUD_PHP/README.md

 # Projeto_CRUD_PHP

-Its a test for my new course of the PHP;
+Its a test for my new course of PHP programming;